 Dr. Schedneck has taught at Rhodes since 2017.
 She teaches courses on Buddhism, Asian religions, and in the Life program.
 She also leads the Maymester in Thailand.
 Before coming to Rhodes, she taught study abroad students as a lecturer in Buddhist Studies at the Institute of Southeast Asian Affairs in Chiang Mai, Thailand, for four years.
 She has been invited to give research presentations in Thailand, Hong Kong, Singapore, and Malaysia.
 In 2020, Dr. Schedneck published a co-edited volume titled Buddhist Tourism in Asia and her second monograph, an ethnography of Buddhism in Chiang Mai, was published by the University of Washington Press in 2021.

-Her work broadly concerns contemporary Buddhism in Thailand, where she has lived and conducted researched for over eight years.
+Her work broadly concerns contemporary Buddhism in Thailand, where she has lived and conducted research for over eight years.
 Further interests include global Buddhism, religions of Southeast Asia, gender in Asian religions, and religious tourism.
 Previous research has explored the modern vipassana meditation movement in Thailand’s international meditation centers and tourist encounters with Buddhism in Northern Thailand.
 Her current research focuses on monastic scandals and the monastic body within Thai Buddhism.
 She is also writing a book on contemporary, lived Theravada Buddhism in Southeast Asia.

 Religious Tourism in Northern Thailand: Encounters with Buddhist Monks.
 University of Washington Press, 2021.